electron-kr/electron-starter-kit/readme.md

 # Electron Starter Kit

-> Assemblable Barebone project for Electron.
+> Assemblable barebone project for Electron.
 This starter kit helps you to quick start a basically electron application and you can the advanced electron application including reusable components that installed through recipe system

 # License